What Healthy Foods Make You Look Younger Than Your Age?

 - Don’t smoke

-- Do enjoy your life and strive to be happy
+- Enjoy your life and strive to be happy

 I hope all these tips I’ve included here will be helpful to you.
 Until next time, take care!